-7.15.1 Log HTTP(s) traffic to a textual file
+6.15.4 Log HTTP(s) traffic to a textual file

-Switch: -t
+Option: -t

-This switch requires an argument that specified the textual file to write all HTTP(s) traffic generated by sqlmap - HTTP(s) requests and HTTP(s) responses.
+This option requires an argument that specified the textual file to write all HTTP(s) traffic generated by sqlmap - HTTP(S) requests and HTTP(S) responses.

-This is useful primarily for debug purposes.
+This is useful primarily for debug purposes - when you provide the developers with a potential bug report, send this file too.